qgis/QGIS-Documentation/docs/training_manual/rasters/terrain_analysis.rst

    ``hillshade``
 #.
 Click on :guilabel:`Run`

-Now you'll see the slope of the terrain, each pixel holding the correponding slope value.
+Now you'll see the slope of the terrain, each pixel holding the corresponding slope value.
 Black pixels show flat terrain and white pixels, steep terrain:

 .. figure:: img/slope_raster.png